 Against all expectations he graduated on schedule with a BS in Economics and Management Science and entered the world of banking, mostly because he was interested in the theory that money could earn money and he could finally relax and read.
 He met his future wife when he gave her a car loan.
 There is little doubt he got the better part of that deal.
 After thirty something years of banking and financial planning, he feels vampires and werewolves are probably less dangerous than Wall Street.

 Thousands of books consumed later, Conroe entered his mid-life.
 With a crisis in full bloom, he realized a sporty convertible would be less than worthless in an upstate winter, and his wife firmly said no to the idea of a mistress.
 She was not impressed.
 Conroe wrote his first complete book shortly thereafter.
 It was crap and will remain forever buried in the compost pile… but it showed that he could do it.
 The Demon Accords were born with the next book, God Touched, a novel that proved vampires didn’t need to be either sparkly or male to totally rock.
-With fourteen books in the series, Conroe is currently writing number fifteen while simultaneously starting a new science fiction series, Zone Wars.
+With sixteen books in the series, Conroe is currently writing number seventeen while simultaneously starting a new science fiction series, Zone War.
 His eleventh book in the Demon Accords, Snake Eyes, was nominated for a 2018 Audie Award for fantasy.

 He wishes to thank all of his fans for their kindness and loyalty.
 Extraordinary thanks go out to his beautiful daughters and amazing wife for all their support, ideas, writing music, general understanding, and for keeping him grounded.
 After all, someone has to be there to remind him to take out the garbage.